mongodb-developer/kotlin-driver-quick-start/Readme.md

 * Perform **update** operation, which allows us to update specific fields of the matching documents without impacting the other fields.
 * Perform a **replace** operation to replace the matching document with the new document.

-For this exercise, we would be using the document we created earlier with create operation `{restaurant_id: "restaurantId"}`  update the
+For this exercise, we would be using the document we created earlier with create operation `{restaurant_id: "restaurantId"}`  and update the
 `restaurant_id` with a more realistic value.
 Let's split this into two sub-task for understanding

 First, using `Filters` we query to filter document, similar to Read operation earlier.